0xpr03/VocableTrainer-Android/README.md

 - Playstore version
   Google wants money for publishing a free app, as this project is done in my spare time I would have to pay for this by myself.
 (Side note: As I haven't started this project for myself & don't have a real use case I wouldn't even profit from a playstore version.)

+# Distribution

+You are not allowed to distribute this application on your own.
+(Repository, Hosting,..)
+Please always link to the f-droid repository, I won't give any support for unofficial builds.

 ## License